hazelcast/hazelcast-python-client/docs/getting_started_asyncio.rst

 Working with Hazelcast Clusters
 -------------------------------

-Hazelcast Python client requires a working Hazelcast cluster to run.
+The Hazelcast Python client requires a working Hazelcast cluster to run.
 The cluster handles storage and manipulation of user data.

 There are several options to run a Hazelcast cluster: